Luca-Panza/Mywallet-back/README.md

 ##  :clipboard: Description

 This project is a backend API for a personal financial management system, built using Node.js and Express.
-It focuses on managing users financial transactions, enabling them to record their income and expenses.
+It focuses on managing users' financial transactions, enabling them to record their income and expenses.
 The system provides functionalities to add transactions and view a detailed history of their finances.
 It employs technologies such as MongoDB and JavaScript, ensuring an efficient and well-structured layered architecture.

 Deployment on Render: <a href="https://mywallet-api-njln.onrender.com" target="_blank">Api MyWallet Deploy</a>
 ***